Overview

 ignore = c(symptoms = -999))

-## variable time_point mean sd min max nobs
+## variable time_point mean median sd min max nobs

 # Means and non-missing observations only